n0ahdoteth/node-mongo/README.md

 # node-todo
-CRUD ToDo app built with Node and Mongo
+CRUD ToDo app built with Node, Mongo, and EJS